dhruvp/atari-pong/Readme.md

 2. Use the Neural Network to compute a probability of moving up.
 3. Sample from that probability distribution and tell the agent to move up or down.
 4. If the round is over (you missed the ball or the oponent missed the ball), find whether you won or lost.
-5. Pass the result through the backpropagation algorithm to compute the graient for our weights.
+5. When the episode has finished(someone got to 21 points), pass the result through the backpropagation algorithm to compute the graient for our weights.
-6. After a full game has finished (someone got to 21 points), sum up the gradient and move the weights in the direction of the gradient.
+6. After 10 episodes have finished, sum up the gradient and move the weights in the direction of the gradient.
 7. Repeat this process until our weights are tuned to the point where we can beat the computer.

 That's basically it!
 Let's start looking at how our code achieves this.